The-Last-Resort-FR/ROS2_Image_Processing/readme.md

 ```bash
 source install/setup.bash
 ```
-The trigger source should be connected to line0 on the cameras (green wire on official M8 cable)

 ### Executing program

 Run the node
 ```bash
 ros2 run image_processor image_processor
 ```
-Make sure the trigger source is actually triggering the cameras
-You can visualize the images on the topics depending on the configuration of the camera master
+You can visualize the images on the topics
 ```bash
 TODO